bvspavan01/crud/README.md

 # crud
-It is django CRUD Application.
+It is a django based CRUD Application.